Multilingual-LGBTQIA-Vocabularies/Translating_LGBTQ_vocabularies/README.md

 - pip install fuzzywuzzy
 - pip install Levenshtein

+## Acknowledgements

+I would like to start by expressing our gratitude to IHLIA for their support and contribution to this thesis, especially Jack van der Wel who was our Dutch expert, and his provision of the IHLIA data was crucial to our research.
+I would also like to thank K.J.
+Rawson alongside a group of students who were our Spanish experts, Sandrine Vachon who was our French expert, and Olov Kriström, our Swedish expert, whose assistance with providing data from the Queerlit database and QLIT was immensely helpful.

 ## Other notes

 - You can get more info about generating the DeepL API key here: